 Is there any need to bring money to a class at the Learning Center?

 The store at the Learning Center sells items such as t-shirts, jackets, hats, water bottles, postcards and field naturalist supplies.
 The store does not sell food, phone cards or stamps.
 There may also be a no-host bar available during dinner; your class letter will specify if this is the case.
 We accept cash, Visa, MasterCard and personal checks.
 There are no ATM or vending machines on campus.

 Can my partner or friend stay with me even if they don't want to attend a class?

 Our Base Camp program is a flexible, inexpensive way for people to stay at the Learning Center without being enrolled in a specific class or retreat.
 Your family member or friend could enroll in Base Camp while you are taking a natural history class or art retreat.
-In other programs like Diablo Downtimes and Family Getaways, everybody gets to decide how much they want to participate in the group activities, so if a friend wants to register, come up and simply relax, they are most welcome to.

 Can I come the night before a class starts, or stay an extra night?